 Invoke a powerful reasoning model for complex analysis tasks.
-Use this skill when the user asks to 'ask the oracle', 'get a second opinion', 'consult oracle', 'deep analysis', or when facing difficult bugs, reviewing critical code, designing complex refactors, or needing architectural analysis.
+Use when facing difficult bugs, reviewing critical code, designing complex refactors, needing architectural analysis, or seeking consensus on decisions.
+Also use for 'ask the oracle', 'get a second opinion', 'consult oracle', or 'deep analysis'.

 npx add-skill https://github.com/trancong12102/ccc/blob/main/core/skills/oracle/SKILL.md -a claude-code --skill oracleInstallation paths: